-Current law defines an autocycle as a motorcycle.
-Section 1 of the bill removes autocycle from the definition of motorcycle.
-The definition of motorcycle is changed to add that a motorcycle needs to have handlebars to steer and has a seat the rider sits astride.
-The definition of autocycle is also changed to clarify that an autocycle doesn't use handlebars directly connected to the front tire or tires to steer.
-In removing autocycle from the definition of motorcycle, the bill makes the following clarifications and changes:
+Section 1 of the act removes autocycle from the definition of motorcycle.
+The definition of motorcycle is changed to add that a motorcycle has handlebars to steer and a seat the rider sits astride.
+The definition of autocycle is also changed to classify it as a motor vehicle and to clarify that an autocycle may use handlebars to steer.
+In removing autocycle from the definition of motorcycle, the act makes the following clarifications and changes:

 - Section 2 clarifies that the driver of an autocycle need not have a motorcycle endorsement regardless of the autocycle's maximum speed and that all 3-wheel motorcycle drivers need a general or limited motorcycle endorsement;

-- Current law imposes a fee of $4 to register motorcycles for motorcycle operator safety training.
-Redefining autocycles as not being motorcycles means that autocycle owners will not pay the fee.
+- Colorado law imposes a fee of $4 to register motorcycles for motorcycle operator safety training.
+Redefining autocycles as not being motorcycles in section 1 means that autocycle owners will not pay the fee.

-- Section 5 removes the authorization for 2 autocycles to drive abreast in one lane.
+- Section 5 removes the authorization for 2 autocycles to drive abreast in one lane; and

 - Section 8 clarifies that the department of revenue will continue to issue a motorcycle license plate for an autocycle.